-1. As concluded earlier, it would be helpful when assessing resource adequacy, particularly of a system with a high percentage of intermittent energy-limited resource capacity, that the values for all three metrics, LOLH and EUE, as well as LOLE, be calculated.
+As concluded earlier, it would be helpful when assessing resource adequacy, particularly of a system with a high percentage of intermittent renewable resource capacity, that the values for all three metrics, LOLH and EUE, as well as LOLE, be calculated.
 The Working Group therefore recommends that the NYISO and the NYSRC consider whether the 2021 IRM Study should calculate all three metrics and report them to the Executive Committee.
-Also, if time permits, we further suggest that a sensitivity case be run that examines the and EUE metrics to compare reliability impacts of planning options, with respect to the timing of loss of load events, how frequently they are occurring, how long they last, and the energy deficit from the event.
+Also, if time permits, we further suggest that a sensitivity case be run that examines the reliability risks for each of the three metrics for a high intermittent renewable resource scenario compared to that of the present resource mix.